ArnewGonz/Unity-HDRP-PSX-Effects/README.md

 - European small family car (1960s and 1970s): https://ggbot.itch.io/psx-style-car
 - Pine trees and rocks: https://nartier.itch.io/ps1-style-nature-assets
 - Kodrin's URP-PSX, from which Dithering and Pixelation are mostly port to HDRP and a great source of information for the Jitter Shader: https://github.com/Kodrin/URP-PSX

+### Licence
+CC0!
+Feel free to use it in your projects, I'll be very happy if you show me your results!